 Chances are, you’ll get something that looks like the picture here.

-That’s what you want from your workflow management system as well – an intuitive, visual interface that anyone can use to design their workflows.
+That’s what you want from your workflow automation software as well — an intuitive, visual interface that anyone can use to create and automate different workflows.

 You shouldn’t have to be a programmer to design and manage your team’s workflows.